david-brinkmeier/fokuspokus/README.md

 - However, most of the code can be used offline script-based or via the GUI if a series of beam profiles are provided.
   - The latter is a scenario often encountered at the IFSW, as most processing stations are equipped with axis systems and appropriate camera systems.

 - All you need to do is record images of your beam profiles along the caustic using your camera system.
+If you use additional optical elements and filters ensure they don't introduce ghosting and/or aberrations.
 - (Make sure to record enough near- and far-field images for a robust fit of the caustic hyperbola.)
 - (Note: Background subtraction using a dark image/video is *risky* without specific knowledge of the behaviour of your camera system and setup.
 Pre-process your images this way if you are certain you are not compromising the data.)